|12 May 2020 - 22 May 2020||Space available|

 Three meals a day and all Zodiac excursions as per daily program.

 A non-refundable deposit of 30% is balance is payable 8 week before tour start date.

-There is accommodation for a maximum of fourteen (12) clients and a minimum of nine (9) clients on this tour, registrations will be accepted strictly in the order they are received.
+There is accommodation for a maximum of fourteen (12) guests and a minimum of nine (9) guests on this tour, registrations will be accepted strictly in the order they are received.